Dynamo Dresden: Supporters

-Dynamo were one of East Germany's best-supported clubs, regularly drawing crowds of around 25,000 during their heyday.
+Dynamo were one of East Germany's best-supported clubs, regularly drawing crowds of around 25,000 during their most successful period.
 Since reunification attendance levels have fluctuated along with the team's fortunes, while they were still one of the most well-supported teams in the lower leagues, drawing an average of around 10–15,000 fans in the 3.
 Liga.
 Following their 2011 advance to the 2nd League, they were again drawing crowds of 25,000.
 The 2013–14 season average attendance reached 27,004.
 Dynamo's supporters have very close relations with FK Sarajevo fans, Horde zla.
 In December 2020, Dynamo fans bought 72,000 tickets for the cup match at home to Darmstadt, even though it was played in an empty stadium – to show support for the struggling club.

 Relationships with other clubs

 Dynamo Dresden have a particularly fractious relationship with BFC Dynamo, who took over the first team and the place in the DDR-Oberliga from Dynamo Dresden in 1954, then as a football section of SC Dynamo Berlin.
 BFC Dynamo were their main obstacle to success in the 1980s, but the two clubs rarely meet these days.
-1. FC Lokomotive Leipzig were traditionally Dynamo's main rivals in the battle for Saxon dominance, although this rivalry extends to other clubs including Chemnitzer FC, formerly FC Sachsen Leipzig, Erzgebirge Aue, and most recently upstart RB Leipzig, though the clubs' disparate financial capabilities have so far prevented them from ever playing in the same division, their only official encounter thus far being a first-round match in the 2016–17 DFB-Pokal season, in which Dresden celebrated a hard-fought victory.
+1. FC Lokomotive Leipzig were traditionally Dynamo's main rivals in the battle for Saxon dominance, although this rivalry extends to other clubs, including Chemnitzer FC, formerly FC Sachsen Leipzig, Erzgebirge Aue, and, most recently, upstart RB Leipzig, though the clubs' disparate financial capabilities have so far prevented them from ever playing in the same division, their only official encounter thus far being a first-round match in the 2016–17 DFB-Pokal season, in which Dresden celebrated a victory.

 Dynamo's most noteworthy rival in their home city are Dresdner SC, although they are perpetually ill-matched, as Dresdner SC are mired in local football leagues.
 Another club, SC Borea Dresden were formed out of SG Dynamo Dresden-Heide, a former feeder club for Dynamo, but there is no longer an official connection.

 Colours and crest

-When they were formed as SG Volkspolizei Dresden, the club wore green and white, the state colours of Saxony, but when the team became part of SV Dynamo they adopted the sports society's wine red colour scheme.
+When they were formed as SG Volkspolizei Dresden, the club wore green and white, the colours of the former province of Saxony.
+Green and white were the colours of the Volkspolizei.
+When the team became part of SV Dynamo they adopted the sports society's wine red colour scheme.
 In 1968, the club was declared a regional center of excellence in Bezirk Dresden and adopted its current colours of yellow and black, the city colours of Dresden.

 The club's original crest was built around the shield of the Volkspolizei, to whom they were affiliated.
 In 1953 they adopted the D logo of SV Dynamo, which was retained until reunification, when its wine red background was replaced with Saxon green.
 They reverted to the red background in the early 2000s.